json420/degu/doc/tutorial.rst

 For example, thus far we haven't directly imported :mod:`degu.client`, which you can see ``build_proxy_app()`` lazily imports in its function scope.
-The new process just needs to be passed the *address* tuple, not an actual :class:`degu.client.Client` instance.
+The new process just needs to be passed an *address* tuple, not an actual :class:`degu.client.Client` instance.

 Anyway, for even more fun, we'll bind this 2nd HTTP server to the IPv6 loopback